dekkerlab/Docker-Machines/wordpress/README.md

 ## docker-compose.yml
 Do not use this for running containers.
 Currently, we keep this file for archival purposes.
-The problem with using docker-compose is that Wordpress server does not wait long enoigh for the MySQL server to initialize.
+The problem with using docker-compose is that Wordpress server does not wait long enough for the MySQL server to initialize.

 ## Wait for the MySQL Server to Initialize
 We use

 `sleep 20`

-in our scripts so that Wordpress server waits for the docker server to initialize.
+in our scripts so that Wordpress server waits for the Wordpress server to initialize.
 Otherwise, it won't be able to make connection.
 A better solution could be using a script in the Wordpress server that checks MySQL server port.

 ## Automated Backups
 One way of doing automated backups is setting up a cron job to run `backup_s3.sh` script periodically.